-IV.c) Entropy effect
+C. Entropy effect

-As mentioned in the Computational Details section, in the current QM-VM2 study local configuration integrals were calculated using an MM based enhanced harmonic approximation, but with the SEQM and AIQM energies used as the leading term, to adjust the bottom of the well - see Eqn.
-15. Furthermore, the Theory section II.b) describes how the SEQM and AIQM based average energy $\langle E \rangle$ and the total configurational entropy $-TS^0$ can be backed out of the total chemical potential by the same energy adjustment to Eqn.
-12, followed by application of Eqn.
-13, which allows one to examine the importance of inclusion of configurational entropy, even at the MM level.
-(Note that the solvent entropy contribution is implicitly included in the continuum solvent model.)
+As mentioned in Sec.
+III, in the current QM-VM2 study, local configuration integrals were calculated using an MM-based enhanced harmonic approximation, but with the SEQM and AIQM energies used as the leading term, to adjust the bottom of the well - see Eq.
+(15).
+Furthermore, Sec.
+II B describes how the SEQM and AIQM based average energy $\langle E \rangle$ and the total configurational entropy $-TS^0$ can be backed out of the total chemical potential by the same energy adjustment to Eq.
+(12), followed by application of Eq.
+(13), which allows one to examine the importance of inclusion of configurational entropy, even at the MM level (note that the solvent entropy contribution is implicitly included in the continuum solvent model).

-The importance of the configurational entropy to the correlation with experimental values is clearly demonstrated in Figure 7.
-Using only the energy term (blue dots labeled ΔE) results in a weak linear correlation of the computed and experimental binding affinities (R2=0.2 for HF-D3(BJ) and R2=0.3 for TPSS-D3(BJ) with the Def2-TZVP basis set).
-Including the MM-based entropy term (orange dots labeled $\Delta E - T\Delta S$) significantly improves the linear correlation of the computed and experimental binding affinities; i.e., R2 increases from 0.2 to 0.6 for HF-D3(BJ)) and from 0.3 to 0.7 for TPSS-D3(BJ).
+The importance of the configurational entropy to the correlation with experimental values is clearly demonstrated in Fig. 7.
+Using only the energy term (blue dots labeled $\Delta E$ ) results in a weak linear correlation of the computed and experimental binding affinities [R2 = 0.2 for HF-D3(BJ) and R2 = 0.3 for TPSS-D3(BJ) with the Def2-TZVP basis set].
+Including the MM-based entropy term (orange dots labeled $\Delta E - T\Delta S$ ) significantly improves the linear correlation of the computed and experimental binding affinities; i.e., R2 increases from 0.2 to 0.6 for HF-D3(BJ) and from 0.3 to 0.7 for TPSS-D3(BJ).

-To assess the validity of using the MM-based entropy term, it is noted that previous MMbased mining-minima studies of host-guest and protein-ligand systems observed an approximately linear relationship between energy and entropy contributions, that is, the large negative energy contribution is canceled partly by a proportional entropy penalty.^{42,46} Such an approximately linear relations (See SI). (a) CB7 full set: HF-1 (b) CB7 full set: HF-1 (c) CB7 ful approximately linear relationship can also be observed between the QM energy and MM entropy (See SI).
+To assess the validity of using the MM-based entropy term, it is noted that previous MM-based mining-minima studies of host-guest and protein-ligand systems observed an approximately linear relationship between energy and entropy contributions, that is, the large negative energy contribution is canceled partly by a proportional entropy penalty.
+Such an approximately linear relationship can also be observed between the QM energy and MM entropy (see the supplementary material).